makeabilitylab/AccessParkCV/README.md

 #### 1. Labeling the data.

 To evaluate, labeled ground truth data is required for that region.
-Download the tiles using the tile2net method described above, and label them with segmented polygons, classed accordingly (class labels as 0, 1, 2, 3 etc. in the order described above).
-The labels should then be saved as a **list of text files** (aka, YOLO format), with each file corresponding to one tile.
+First, download the tiles using the tile2net method described above.
+Then, stitch them in a 2x2 grid, to make 512x512 images. **Importantly** do this for _every tile_, so there is overlap between neighboring 512x512 images.
+Save the images, named as their top left tile x and y coordinate (e.g., 179720_418650.jpg).
+Then, label them with segmented polygons, classed accordingly (class labels as 0, 1, 2, 3 etc. in the order described above).
+The labels should then be saved as a **list of text files** (aka, YOLO format), with each file corresponding to one image.
 For example:

 179720_418650.txt
 ```